 Over the years, his roadside stand expanded into a makeshift building, where he installed a gas pump and added more products such as sandwiches, buttermilk, and small evergreen trees that he dug himself.
 Over time, his business grew, and his debts shrank.

 By the 1910s, the roads were improved by paving or gravel on the roadbed.
-In 1926, the two converging highways were paved between St. Louis and Gray Summit, and work continued towards St. Clair and Stanton.
+In 1926, the two converging highways were paved between St. Louis and Gray Summit, and work continued toward St. Clair and Stanton.

 In response, Groff built the first Diamonds Restaurant in 1927.
 It was named because the facility was constructed in the shape of a baseball diamond.
 As the volume of customers grew, they stayed open 24 hours a day.
 This invited truckers to stop to rest and get a bite to eat.
 Touted as the “World’s Largest Roadside Restaurant, it also sold Phillips 66 gasoline and rented cabins across the street.
 It eventually included two swimming pools that held a combined total of 180,000 gallons of water.

 Unfortunately, in the early months of 1948, the restaurant burned to the ground in a fire that blazed so furiously that Route 66 had to be temporarily closed.
 Afterward, Groff and Louis Eckelkamp, who had become a partner in the Diamonds operation in the early 1930s, rebuilt the Diamonds Restaurant.
 The new streamlined modern restaurant opened in 1950 with a pool and 25 cabins that later became known as Mission Bell Motel.